renpy/renpy/sphinx/source/keymap.rst

     Matches when the Shift key is pressed. noshift
-    Matches when the Shift key is not pressed. repeat
+    Matches when the Shift key is not pressed. caps
+    Matches when the Caps Lock key is on. nocaps
+    Matches when the Caps Lock key is off. num
+    Matches when the Num Lock key is on. nonum
+    Matches when the Num Lock key is off. repeat
     Matches when the key is a repeat due to the key being held down.
 Keysyms without this prefix do not match repeats.
 (This does not work with mouse